UBC-MDS/DSCI_522_group-307/doc/income_level_report.md

 The categorical features were `workclass`, `education`, `marital-status`, `occupation`, `relationship`, `race`, `sex`, and `native-country`.
-The target values were `>50K` and `<=50K` indicating whether or not income exceeds $50,000 per year.
-It is worth mentioning that `fnlwgt`, `capital-gain`, `capital-loss`, and `education` were excluded for the analysis. `Education` was excluded in favour of its numerical counterpart (`education-num`).
+The target values were `>50K` and `<=50K` indicating whether or not income exceeded $50,000 per year.
+It is worth mentioning that `fnlwgt`, `capital-gain`, `capital-loss`, and `education` were excluded for the analysis. `Education` was excluded in favour of its numerical counterpart (`education-num` specifies educational attainment in years).
 The other features were omitted because it was unclear what they were measuring.
 Missing values were found in the `workclass`, `occupation`, and `native-country` columns.
 Rows with missing values were removed for the analysis.
 In addition, while `native-country` was originally comprised of 41 attributes, they were abstracted to be either `United-States` or `non-US`.

 ### Analysis

 With the goal of evaluating feature importance in predicting income, a logistic regression classifier and an AdaBoost classifier were chosen.
 Both classifiers generate feature importance metrics, allowing for feature interpretablity.
-Other classifiers (e.g. random forest, SVM) were chosen to comparatively demonstrate the robustness of the logistic regression and AdaBoost models.
+Other classifiers (i.e. random forest, SVM) were chosen to comparatively demonstrate the robustness of the logistic regression and AdaBoost models.